non-local/obsidian-AI-node-extender/README.md

 - Build support for other types of nodes
 - Integrate support for different AI services
 - Make sure sibling nodes can also be used to generate prompts
-- Add the capability for mult
+- Add the capability for multiple actions based on prompts -